Janisweidenauer/janisweidenauer.github.io/index.md

 ---
 layout: page
-title: Janis Weidenauer
+title: Hello!
 subtitle: Electronics & IT
 permalink: /
 ---

-My name is Janis, I develop hardware and software since +25 years engaging in Projects ranging from PCB Design for ex-Equipment to GNSS Receiver Algorithm Implementation in C++.

-Feel free to contact me, if you need support!
+Hello, I’m Janis, and I’ve been developing hardware and software solutions for over 20 years.
+My expertise ranges from PCB design for explosion-proof equipment to implementing advanced GNSS receiver algorithms in C++.
+If you need any support or would like to collaborate, please feel free to reach out.